Solidarity Movement with Chile

-The Chile Solidarity Movement supported the election of Salvador Allende, president of Chile from 1970-1973.
+The Chile Solidarity Movement supported the election of Salvador Allende, president of Chile from 1970 to 1973.
 When a military coup ousted Allende from power in 1973, the Movement sought to end the dictatorship.

 Support for Allende

 American Leftist groups supported the democratic efforts to elect the Socialist Salvador Allende and showed continued support him during his presidency.
 In 1972, Eric Leenson, returned from a Fulbright in Chile, helped establish Non-Intervention in Chile (NICH).
 The group stood in solidarity with Allende supporters within Chile and sent out newsletters from their Berkeley office to inform solidarity groups across the United States.

 Opposition to the Pinochet Dictatorship: 1973-1990

 The Socialist Allende government of Chile fell to a U.S.-involved military coup d'état on September 11, 1973.
 The Pinochet regime targeted and forced the disappearance of political opposition.
 At least 200,000 people left Chile as exiles and settled, in highest numbers, in Europe and North America.
 In exile, the Chilean left established an "external front" to fight the dictatorship.
 They joined with allies and created a culturally vibrant and politically diverse solidarity movement with the Chilean Left.
 U.S. solidarity groups operated in New York, Berkeley, CA, Washington, D.C., and elsewhere.
 Movement groups operated out of Amsterdam, London, and other European cities.